 There is 34% crude protein, 14% crude fat, 4% crude fiber, and 9% moisture in this bag.
 In each cup, there are 386 calories.
 The first three ingredients are chicken, chicken meal, and corn gluten meal.

 Rachel Ray delivers only the essential, wholesome nutrients your cat needs to thrive.
-There is no wheat, soy, or animal by-products in this recipe.
+There is no wheat or soy in this recipe.
 It’s also free of artificial flavors and preservatives, cutting out harmful additives.

 This best-rated dry cat food recipe is packed with vitamins and minerals like biotin, zinc, and omega fatty acids.
 Beet pulp and amino acid helps to keep their GI tract and heart running smoothly.
 This isn’t a limited ingredient or gluten-free selection.